Between A Monk, A Forest, And PG&E Workers

 I said, "Well, I deeply appreciate that."

-So this was something that was, how to say, very interesting that happened between me and these strangers.
+So this was something that was, how to say, very interesting that happened between these strangers and me.
 It was somehow a very deep interaction and connection.
-And we created this kind of sacred space spontaneously with ourselves, the strangers, with the trees, the ecosystem, and all the living beings around the trees.
-And, as we know that each tree is a small universe and that the trees are connected to other trees, we were sharing the merits and virtues with these and also others.
+And we created this kind of sacred space spontaneously with ourselves, the strangers, the trees, the ecosystem, and all the living beings around the trees.
+And, as we know that each tree is a small universe and that the trees are connected to other trees, we were sharing the merits and virtues with these and others.

-In that moment we were kind of very deeply connected.
-We met as strangers and I left with the feeling as though I met my family members there.
-They also kind of felt that there was something unique that happened here.
+At that moment, we were very deeply connected.
+We met as strangers, and I left feeling as though I met my family members there.
+They also felt that there was something unique that happened here.
 It was very unpredictable, you know.
 So this is my story from Redwood Vihara Forest.